Fried Pickles

 - Carefully place the coated pickles into the hot oil.

-- Fry the pickles in batches for about 3-4 minutes or until golden brown.
+- Fry for 2-3 minutes or until golden brown.

-- Remove the fried pickles with a slotted spoon and place them on paper towels.
+- Remove fried pickles and drain on paper towels.

 - Serve hot with your favorite dipping sauce.